JohnWLandeen/Group_Project/README.md

 - Initial building and modification for Marijuana state legality dataset

-- Mega_merged dataset with predictions from the championing ML model XGBoost for states of the years 2019 and 2020
+- Predictions calculated by XGBoost for datasets denoted with predictions

+- All machine learning model notebooks and outlines

 Jan:
 Data sourcing for: